inverse-inc/wireguard-go/macos_installer/README.md

 # How to build the Mac OS agent

-NOTE: Although you can build the binaries on any platform, you can only build the DMG on Mac OS itself.
+NOTE: Although you can build the wireguard-go binary on any platform, you can only build the DMG on Mac OS itself.
+Also, the guiwrapper will not build if you're not on Mac OS.

 First you need to build the binaries using the build script in the parent directory: